 The water is pretty shallow here, so most swimmers can always just stand and walk if they had to.
 However, if they are exiting the race, they must exit via a power boat, taken to the Did Not Finish (DNF) dock, for accountability.

-Swimmers will leave the Sandy Point State Park beach in two waves, roughly 15 minutes apart.
+Swimmers will leave the Sandy Point State Park beach in a controlled fashion, ten at a time, with ten second pauses in between each group.
+The fastest swimmers go first.
+This is new as of 2023.
 They will enter the bridge spans between the two big beach ball buoys, follow the spans, and exit between the other two big beach buoys near the end of the bridge, to follow the jetty to the beach at Libbey’s.